mozilla-bteam/bz.js/README.md

 searches with given [search parameters](https://wiki.mozilla.org/Bugzilla:REST_API:Search) and fetches an array of [bugs](https://wiki.mozilla.org/Bugzilla:REST_API:Objects#Bug).

 `countBugs(searchParams, callback)`
-searches with given [search parameters](https://wiki.mozilla.org/Bugzilla:REST_API:Search) and gets a integer count of bugs matching that query.
+<del>searches with given [search parameters](https://wiki.mozilla.org/Bugzilla:REST_API:Search) and gets a integer count of bugs matching that query.</del> this is not supported currently.

 `createBug(bug, callback)`
 creates a [bug](https://wiki.mozilla.org/Bugzilla:REST_API:Objects#Bug) and returns the id of the newly created bug.